-The economics of education with regard to budget and finance at all levels of a school district will be studied.
-The focus will include revenue sources, state and federal school aid, budget preparation, use of technology in the budget process, school building construction and alternative funding.
-Use of data to support budgets and budget requests will be examined.
-This course is designed for future superintendents/assistant superintendents, Administrators of Special Education and principals/assistant principals.
+Administrative candidates will study the economics of education with regard to budget and finance at all levels of a school district.
+The focus will include revenue sources, state and federal school aid, local district budget preparation, use of technology in the budget process, school building construction and alternative funding sources.
+The use of school data to support budgets and budget requests is learned and practiced in this course, in accordance with the MA Professional Standards for Administrative Leadership (PSAL).
+This course is designed for future principal/assistant principal and superintendents/assistant superintendent candidates.
 It provides administrators with the tools they need to carry out fiscal policy in the public school system.
 PREREQUISITES: EDU5601, EDU5602

-EDU6759: Student Teaching: Secondary (6)
+EDU6759: Student Teaching: Secondary (9)

 The practicum for initial licensure in MA involves 300 hours of observation, assisting and taking on the full role of classroom teacher under the direction of a college supervisor and a supervising practitioner in a school setting.
-A program portfolio and additional paperwork to meet state regulations is required.
+Additional CAP paperwork to meet state regulations is required.
 PREREQUISITES: Passage of required coursework for the license, Integrated Practical Field Experiences are completed, minimum cumulative grade point average of 3.0, and passage of all MTELs required for the license.